supervoron1/test-guru/README.md

 TestGuru

-This is a study project.
+This is a study project using Ruby on Rails.
 It's an application for creating and managing different tests.

 List of entities:
  - User